msveshnikov/autocode-ai/README.md

 ## Requirements

--   Node.js (version 20.0.0 or higher), always use ES6 imports and async/await
+- Node.js (version 20.0.0 or higher)
+- ES6 imports and async/await syntax
+- Claude 3.5 Sonnet API (model: "claude-3-5-sonnet-20240620", max_tokens: 8192)
+- Chalk for UI enhancements
--   Always pass previous index.js (along with README.md contents) for incremental improvement
+- Incremental improvement based on previous index.js and README.md contents
--   Always use model: "claude-3-5-sonnet-20240620", max_tokens: 8192
--   Provide nice UI with chalk so all steps are transparent to user
--   Each step should improve application to the goals described in README.md
--   New design ideas and considerations should be added to README.md by the tool (similar to index.js)
--   Ask user for important steps in software development process (like, new file creation, refactoring, etc)
+- User interaction for important development steps
--   Install new packages via npm install if needed
+- Automatic package installation via npm
--   Use DRY, KISS, SRP principles during coding
+- Adherence to DRY, KISS, and SRP principles

 ## Design Ideas and Considerations

+- Implement a plugin system for extending functionality
--   Add support for multiple programming languages and frameworks
+- Add support for custom code generation templates
--   Implement automatic code documentation generation
+- Develop a command-line interface for advanced users
+- Implement a caching system to improve performance
--   Add support for unit test generation and code coverage analysis
+- Add support for code style enforcement and linting
+- Implement a progress tracking system for long-running tasks
--   Develop a visual representation of the project structure and dependencies
+- Develop a conflict resolution system for merge conflicts
--   Implement automatic code optimization and refactoring suggestions
--   Split bigger files to modules automatically and send for AI processing only relevant context
--   Cover all files in repo folder (with exceptions of course, like package-lock or .env or anything from .gitignore)
--   Integration with version control systems for automatic commits and branching
+- Add support for custom AI models and APIs

 ## Future Enhancements

 - Support for containerization and deployment automation
 - AI-powered code review and security vulnerability detection
 - Automatic API documentation generation
 - Support for multi-language projects and polyglot programming
 - Implement a chat-like interface for interactive project development
 - Integration with cloud services for seamless deployment
 - Develop a web-based interface for easier project management
+- Implement a collaborative coding feature for team projects
+- Add support for code performance analysis and optimization
+- Develop an AI-powered debugging assistant
+- Implement automatic code migration and upgrading tools